MRIDHUL22041889/Branch_precomputation/README.md

 Instead of waiting for the ID/EX stage to evaluate branch conditions, the BPU:

-Pre-decodes and identifies branch/jump instructions early (Stage 1).
+   -Pre-decodes and identifies branch/jump instructions early (Stage 1).

-Resolves their outcomes using forwarded or register values (Stage 2).
+   -Resolves their outcomes using forwarded or register values (Stage 2).

-Redirects the PC immediately when a branch is determined taken — avoiding unnecessary pipeline bubbles.
+   -Redirects the PC immediately when a branch is determined taken — avoiding unnecessary pipeline bubbles.

 This design allows simultaneous evaluation of two upcoming instructions and early branch target calculation, which improves fetch efficiency and reduces branch penalty cycles.